danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

         ticker_cnt3 = len(df_portfolio_pricing['Ticker'].unique())
         print(f'Portfolio list count: {ticker_cnt3}')

 If we want to compare the returns of the S&P 500 Tickers to our portfolio, one way to do this is to use an average return for our portfolio.
-We will calculate our daily returns as *df_ret* and calculate the average returns for our portfolio as *df_portfolio_ret*.
+We will calculate the daily returns as *df_ret* and calculate the average returns for our portfolio as *df_portfolio_ret*.
 We'll assign the Ticker label for our portfolio as **'PFL'**.

         df_ret = calculate_return(df_pricing_filtered.copy(), 'Daily')
         df_ret.drop(columns=['Open', 'High', 'Low', 'Close', 'Volume'], inplace=True)
         df_ret.sort_values(by=['Ticker', 'Date'], inplace=True)

+Let's observe our portfolio returns in Histogram and compare it the Normalized Distribution of all the S&P 500 returns.
+We can combine our portfolio returns with all daily returns and then call our custom function *plot_return_histogram* to create the chart.

+SP500_Portfolio_Histogram_Chart_Python.jpg